dekuNukem/duckyPad/getting_started.md

 * To change keyboard layout, **`HOLD DOWN TOP LEFT KEY`** while **`PLUGGING IT IN`**, then select your layout.

+## Help!
+My duckyPad isn't working properly!

-* **`Using AMD motherboard and duckyPad isn't working?`**, read about the [USB chipset bug here!](https://www.tomshardware.com/uk/news/amd-suggest-possible-fixes-for-usb-connectivity-issues) Try updating chipset drivers, or use a USB hub.
+Are you using **`AMD motherboard?`** If so, read about the [USB chipset bug here!](https://www.tomshardware.com/uk/news/amd-suggest-possible-fixes-for-usb-connectivity-issues)

+Try updating chipset drivers, different ports, or use a USB hub.

+For other issues, check out the [troubleshooting guide](troubleshooting.md).

 ## Writing Your Own Scripts